harumuki/thorsten-hans.com/_posts/2016-02-05-pug-up-your-angular-markup.md

 ## Get started — baby steps

-FontAwesome is cool, it takes away much pain, like looking for the right images, integrating those in the build process, creating image-maps to reduce HTTP requests… you see, it’s cool!
+FontAwesome is cool, it takes away much pain, like looking for the right images, integrating those in the build process, creating image-maps to reduce HTTP requests… you see, it's cool!

-But it’s frustrating to write `<i class="fa fa-foo"></i>` for the 3242th time.
-Let’s build a `mixin` to get rid of that.
+But it's frustrating to write `<i class="fa fa-foo"></i>` for the 3242th time.
+Let's build a `mixin` to get rid of that.

 ```pug
 // mixins/base.pug